NYSCP Online Safety - North Yorkshire

 Who can help?

-Listed below are some (not all) of the organisations who have developed practical advice and resources for parents and carers when it comes to supporting your child to use the internet safely.
+Listed below are some helpful National organisations who have developed practical advice and resources for parents and carers when it comes to supporting your child to use the internet safely.

 UKSIC have a range of information for parents and carers on highlighting the issues of internet, how to have a conversation with your child about staying safe online, safety tools on social networks, parental controls offered by internet providers, guides to technology and resources.